 The Mistake: James tried standard core exercises like planks, but his tight, dry back muscles went into immediate protective spasm, making his pain worse.

-The Solution: We began weekly Kati Basti sessions using warm, herbal oil to soothe his back spasms.
-Once his back was relaxed, we introduced gentle transversus abdominis activation on a mat before he stood up.
+The Solution: We began weekly Kati Basti sessions using warm, herbal oil to soothe his back spasms, combined with daily warm compresses and a Vata-pacifying lifestyle.

 The Outcome: Within 6 weeks, James' morning back stiffness was gone.
-He could stand and work for hours with zero pain, showing that lubricating the joints is the key first step to safe core strengthening.
+He could stand and work for hours with zero pain, showing that lubricating the joints is the key first step to spinal comfort.

-Ultimately, overcoming chronic back pain is a process of restoring both moisture and strength.
-By using oil to soften what is rigid, and exercise to brace what is weak, you can return to the movement you love.
+Ultimately, overcoming chronic back pain is a process of restoring both moisture and warmth to the spine.
+By using medicated oils to soften what is rigid and warm compresses to expand the channels, you can return to the activities you love.

 To learn more about the deep science of warm oil pools for disc issues, read our detailed guide on Kati Basti for herniated discs.
-To refine your core coordination, check out our guide on how to activate the transversus abdominis.
+If you are selecting oils for systemic joints, explore our comparison of Mahanarayan, Ksheerabala, and Karpooradi oils.
+For general joint swelling, see our guidelines on clearing Ama-Vata inflammation.

 Dr. Dhanushika Dilshani